Dog Agility is a fun sport where a handler directs their dog over or through various types of obstacles.

 Structured Practice is a self-paced learning program that uses predefined weekly exercises to help you improve your skills.
 You can come out multiple times a week to work through the exercises as described in written instructions.

 Christy Gammage owns and operates Practice Makes Pawfect at her home in east Orlando.
 She loves learning new skills and playing with her dogs.
 She is an experienced competitor in 6 different organizations.
-Her first 2 agility dogs have earned championships (C-ATCH and C-ATE) and a variety of other titles.
+Her dogs have earned their CPE championships (C-ATCHs and a C-ATE) and multiple titles in other organizations.